- Club Assistance

 To help achieve consistent, strategic decision making the Strategy sets out Decision Criteria and a Facility Investment Decision Making Process (see Section 6).
 The criteria and process are considered vital to determine the specific types of facilities required and regional and local investment priorities.

-The Strategy also identifies known priority projects across the Bay of Plenty (over a ten year period) along with actions to support implementation over the next 1 – 3 years.
+The Strategy also identifies known priority projects across the Bay of Plenty (over a 10-year period) along with actions to support implementation over the next one to three years.

 To successfully implement the Strategy, the collaborative approach taken for the development of the Strategy will need to continue.
 With Sport Bay of Plenty and territorial authority leadership it is anticipated that community funders, Regional and National Sports Organisations, Education providers and sports and recreation clubs will be engaged and involved in achieving the region’s strategic sport and recreation priorities.